sufftea/hyper_router/README.md

 2) Access the controller with `Star.of(context)` or `context.star`.
 3) To navigate to a specific location in the tree, use the key associated with that location: `context.star.navigate(<key>)`.
 4) To pop a route, use `context.star.pop` or the default `Navigator.of(context).pop`.
-5) Star enforces the declared route tree, preventing navigation to routes that are not explicitly defined.
-(Unless you're using the native flutter API, which you still can.
-For example, to show dialogs).

 ## Route tree configuration
 ```dart